git-pull/tao-of-tmux/manuscript/10-scripting.md

 `list-windows` and `list-sessions` and formats.
 This makes tmux not only accessible and configurable, but also scriptable.

-The ability to retrieve explicitly and reliably, from session the sesson down to a pane.
+The ability to retrieve explicitly and reliably, from a session down to a pane.
 All it takes is a pane's ID to capture its contents or even send it keys.
 Used by the skilled programmer, scripting tmux can facilitate orchestrating terminals in ways previously deemed unrealistic; anything from niche